mouseroot/SimpleVM/README.md

 RET - Jump to location at sp

-JZ - Jump if Zero Flag
+JZ - Jump if Zero Flag set

 JNZ - Jump if Zero Flag not set